Last reviewed on 23 August 2023

 This will help you:

-• Make sure they know what's expected of them
+• Make sure candidates know what's expected of them

 • Get a sense of what they will be like to work with, and get a more accurate impression of them as people

-Ideally, arrange for them to go on a tour of the school with the headteacher, too.
+Ideally, arrange for them to go on a tour of your school with your headteacher, too.

 If you're conducting an interview, take a look at our interview questions for prospective governors.